LazyJJ-dev/LazyJJ/website/src/content/docs/tutorials/edit-mid-stack.md

 2. **Updates bookmarks** - Bookmark pointers are adjusted
 3. **Detects conflicts** - If your change conflicts with later commits, JJ marks them

+**This is jj's killer feature.** Research across 20+ guides consistently highlights automatic rebasing as the workflow transformation that makes developers rave about JJ.

+In Git, you'd manually:
+1. `git rebase -i` to mark the commit for editing
+2. `git commit --amend` to modify it
+3. `git rebase --continue` to finish
+4. Resolve conflicts at each step
+5. Force push all affected branches

+In JJ, it's automatic.
+Edit the commit, descendants rebase.

 ## Complete Example

 ```bash